TAR-IT/tar-it-website/README.md

 # TAR-IT Website
 This is my personal portfolio/blog webpage hosted by GitHub Pages.
 No framework used, no bootstrap, bare hand coding for learning purposes.
+It includes a potfolio of some projects of mine.
 ## UX
 No user experience requirements have been set yet.
 ### User Stories